-Pathways to Residence for Skilled Migrants
+Pathways to Residence for Skilled Professionals

-• The Skilled Migrant Category, which recognises individuals’ skills
+• The Skilled Migrant Resident pathway

 new zealand employers icon